ryantran2165/cmpe256-project/README.md

 ### loading_data

-This notebook contains all the code for creating the song and artist metadata datasets (except genres)
+This notebook contains all of the code required to generate the song and artist metadata datasets (except for genres).

 ### split_data

+The code for creating the training and testing datasets for the Stacking Ensemble approach is included in this notebook.

+### svd

-This notebook contains the code for creating training and testing
+This notebook contains the code for evaluating SVD with 5-fold cross validation and ratings ranging from 1 to 5.
+This is the baseline SVD for the Stacking Ensemble method.

-###
+### train_triplets_filtered_ratings

+The scripts for converting the play_count into a rating scale are contained in this notebook.

 ## Recreating Results